If you’re living in the US without a green card and considering buying a home, you can do so without facing any restrictions.

 Can I buy a house in the US if I am not a permanent resident?

-Yes, you can buy a house even if you’re not a US permanent resident.
-Read more in our home buying guide for international buyers.
+Yes, you can buy a house if you are not a permanent resident of the United States.
+Read more in our home buying guide for global buyers.

 Do I need a Social Security number to buy a house in the US?

 No, you don’t need a Social Security number to buy a house in the US.
-You can provide an alternative ID and other financial verification forms.
+Instead, you can provide an alternative ID and other financial verification forms.

 Can I rent the property if I don’t live in the US?